aer0ss/aerofs/src/web/README.txt

 - Create module in modules folder (copy an existing module as a reference, edit as needed)
 - Add module name to __all__ in modules/__init__.py
-- If the module has its own templates, add the module's template directory to development.ini and production.ini
+- If the module has templates, make sure to put them in a directory named "templates" inside the module folder

 Localization:
 ================================================